Hierarchical Namespace

 Hierarchical namespace provides the following features:

-• Higher initial queries per second (QPS): Buckets with hierarchical namespace enabled offer a higher initial QPS for read and write operations compared to buckets without hierarchical namespace enabled.
+• Higher initial queries per second (QPS): Buckets with hierarchical namespace enabled offer up to 8 times higher initial QPS limits for reading and writing objects compared to buckets without hierarchical namespace enabled.
 The higher initial QPS makes it easier to scale data-intensive workloads and provides enhanced throughput.
+For information about performance optimization methods while using folders in buckets with hierarchical namespace enabled, see Folder management.

 • Folders: Folders act as a container for objects and other folders, with support for operations such as create, delete and get folders.